 Apple might have dominated the phone and tablet markets in the past, but when it comes to desktop computers, they have been less successful.
-Many creative types swear by Apple products and the well off use them as a symbol of their affluence.
+Many creative types swear by Apple products and the well-off use them as a symbol of their affluence.
 I myself have been a Mac convert for around 10 years after I got a dual boot Macbook that doubled up as a PC.
-Over the subsequent year I only used the PC about three times and promptly deleted it to make room for for software.
+Over the subsequent year, I only used the PC about three times and promptly deleted it to make room for software.

 By Snow Castle

 This short but lovely adventure game sees the lovable hog-bunny named Gnart trek across the landscape to get to the dentist.
 On the way, he must overcome his fears and make new friends.
 The game is under half an hour long but children will love the ability to play it, beat it, and then play it again.

 By Focus Home Interactive

 Like many young children, my daughters love horses.
 Until they have a horse of their own horse games such as ‘Planet Horse’ gives them seven different breeds to choose from, train, and explore the world with.
 There are three different game types that include Show Jumping, Cross Country and Fantastic Rides.
 The graphics are perfectly passable and the game is surprisingly enjoyable.